 - Recognize the Value that America has for the Entrepreneurs.

-If you have a small business with overwhelming debt or an individual who is over the debt limits for filing Chapter 13, you may benefit from this new part of the Bankruptcy Code.
+If you have a small business with overwhelming debt, you may benefit from this new part of the Bankruptcy Code.

 Call me today for a Free Consultation: Ralph A. Ferro, Jr., Esq.
 (201) 446-5904.